OpenPayd

-OpenPayd is a London-based banking-as-a-service platform that provides financial services for businesses through a single API.
+OpenPayd is a London-based banking-as-a-service platform, founded in 2018.

-History
+Operations

 OpenPayd was founded in London in 2018 by Ozan Özerk, the founder of European Merchant Bank, MSB.US, and Ozan SuperApp.
-It was initially focused on payments and banking for businesses through modular technology and a global license network.
+It was initially focused on payments and banking for businesses.
 The company expanded its operations internationally from the UK, opening offices in US, Canada, Malta, Bulgaria, Turkey and France.

 In 2020, OpenPayd launched banking and payment services for digital currency businesses, allowing them to access banking and payment networks.

 In 2022, OpenPayd began offering Open Banking across the UK and Europe.

-Operations

-OpenPayd gives access to digital banking and payment services.

-Customers include eToro, OKX, Libertex, B2C2, Bitfinex and Caxton.
+Customers include eToro, OKX, B2C2, Bitfinex and Caxton.